-Project EGG is an object measuring 5 x 4 x 3 meter, composed of 4760 uniquely shaped stones, 3D-printed by Studio Michiel van der Kley together with hundreds of co-creators all over the world.
+Project EGG is an object measuring 5 x 4 x 3 meters, composed of 4760 uniquely shaped stones, 3D-printed by Studio Michiel van der Kley together with hundreds of co-creators all over the world.
 The largest 3D-printing community art project so far.
 A new way of creating and collaborating.

-Project EGG invites you to enter it and to be inundated by the play of light and shade, to see 100 shades of white and to experience space and emptiness at the same time.
+Project EGG invites you to enter it and to be inundated by the play of light and shade, to see 100 shades of white, and to experience space and emptiness at the same time.
 This is the largest desktop 3d-printed co-creation art project so far.
-During his research on the potential of the 3D-printer, Van der Kley came into contact with bloggers and digital communities all over the world.
+During his research on the potential of the 3D printer, Van der Kley came into contact with bloggers and digital communities all over the world.
 He learned much from them and invited them to print one of the stones for Project EGG.
 Since each stone has to be printed individually, it is very easy to make slight variations in each design.

 > Via Contemporist